-• evaluate concepts and frameworks to address challenging strategic management problems
+evaluate concepts and frameworks to address challenging strategic management problems

-\Word count does not include references.
+Word count does not include references.
 Some of the references from the wider reading list, as well as the core text, might be helpful for this assignment, and students are expected to conduct their own research and utilise relevant references in written work.

-Closing date for the submission of assignment 2: Wednesday 5 January 2022 by 12.00 (noon) GMT \\ \Greenwich Mean Time
+Deadline for the submission of assignment 2: Wednesday 4 January 2023 by 12.00 (noon) GMT